400 Leland Ave.

 The LIBS System is designed to be a single push button operation with no training required.
 The operator presses the on-button and, if all the interlocks are satisfied, the probe automatically extends into the melt and begins collecting data.
 Similarly, a single button ends the measurements and retracts the probe.
 Further, the LIBS System is self-calibrating so that the operator does not need to be trained to calibrate it.

 In addition, the LIBS System has been certified as being eye safe, so neither specialized safety training nor safety equipment are required.
+Our licensee, Altek, offers this as a product.

 Copyright © All rights reserved - Website Design by NJYP.com